Blog | Zenventory

 ($399/mo intro for new customers)

 Shipping isn't a separate line item, either.
-ZenShip is built into every plan: multi-carrier rate shopping, label printing, batch shipping, carrier invoice reconciliation.
-So there's no ShipStation or EasyPost subscription stacked on top.
-No long-term contract, and a 30-day free trial to start.
+ZenShip is built into every plan (multi-carrier rate shopping, label printing, batch shipping, carrier invoice reconciliation), so there's no ShipStation or EasyPost subscription stacked on top.
+And, even better, no long-term contract.

 What you actually get for that price